SirDers/Super-Short-Bros/README.md

 - This was my computer Science 2 final project during my first year at University of Wisconsin-Stout.
 - I wanted to challenge myself with a tile-scrolling 2D platformer.
 This was my first time making a game in java and I used several work arounds to finish it on time, so there are many areas of improvement in the code.
 - There are 4 levels:
-1. Grass 1 -- Easy and teaches controls (Has secret exit)
+1. Grass 1 -- Easy; teaches controls (Has secret exit)
-2. Grass 2 -- Difficult (Has secret exit)
+2. Grass 2 -- Easy; shows player existence of secrete exits  (Has secret exit)
 3. Ring City -- Very difficult.
-(I wanted one challenging level for the project)
+(I wanted one challenging level for the project.
+A level like this would be a final challenge after the player has completed all levels before it.)
-4. Chess World -- Player changes into different chess pieces that have different abilities using L.
+4. Chess World -- Player changes into different chess pieces that have different abilities using L. (This is just a quick demo I made for an idea I had with chess-themed power-ups.)

 Make your own levels with the level editor too!